-The fact that the bases for octal and hexadecimal are powers of the basis for binary facilitates the conversion between these bases.
+The fact that the bases for octal and hexadecimal are powers of the basis for binary facilitates the conversion between the bases 2, 8, and 16.
 The conversion can be done one digit at a time, remembering that each octal digit corresponds to three binary bits and each hexadecimal digit corresponds to four binary bits.
-Conversion between octal and hexadecimal is best done by first converting to binary.
+Conversion between decimal and one of the other three bases is only a bit more complex.